Doctor of Dental Surgery

 - Educating exemplary clinicians who deliver evidence- based care.

 - Fostering translational and clinical research to improve patient care and delivery.

 - Providing high quality service to students, patients, faculty, staff, alumni, and the public.

 - Increasing access to dental care through cultural competence, diversity and community based care.

 The Integrated Doctor of Dental Surgery (DDS) and Doctor of Philosophy (PhD)

-The College of Dentistry offers an integrated dental and graduate research program leading to the awarding of a DDS and a PhD in Oral Biology.
+The School of Dentistry offers an integrated dental and graduate research program leading to the awarding of a DDS and a PhD in Oral Biology.
 A combined-degree program has been available for over 15 years.